florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 ***************************
 The indirect development labor cost, provided by :cite:`gudmundsson:2013`, includes items such as overheads, administration, logistics, human resources, facilities maintenance during the aircraft development.
-As numerous types of labor are included, this cost can not be estimated with a fixed cost rate.
+As numerous types of labor are included, this cost cannot be estimated with a fixed cost rate.

 .. math::